Lake City Florida Probate Lawyers and Attorneys

 • Distribute assets to beneficiaries.

 • Close probate administration.
-[Back to Top]
+[Back to Top]10.
+WHO CAN BE A PERSONAL REPRESENTATIVE?

 · The personal representative could be an individual, bank, or trust company, subject to certain restrictions.